T0astBread/onionflare/README.md

 Cloudflare lets Tor Browser users in CAPTCHA-free while requiring a CAPTCHA for all other Tor connections.
 This extension emulates some of the Tor Browser's behavior (you won't notice this) to trick Cloudflare into thinking you use the Tor Browser.

+__Note: It seems that newer versions of Firefox don't need this add-on anymore to pass CAPTCHA-free on websites behind Cloudflare.
+It is recommended to uninstall this extension and, unless edge cases are found, the extension will be removed from the store.
+If you still have a use-case for it, open an issue or download it from [the GitHub repository](https://github.com/t0astbread/onionflare).__

 ### Technical explanation

 Cloudflare uses the "alt-svc" HTTP header to transparently redirect Tor users to its own hidden service (which it calls "Cloudflare Onion Services").
 If accessed over this service, users are not required to complete a CAPTCHA to see a Cloudflare-protected website.